 For aquatic FBH, globalisation has led to an increased demand for fish and other marine foods worldwide, which requires suppliers to increase production, naturally leading to an increase in farmed fish and other aquaculture.
-Increased levels of intensive aquaculture gives rise to increased infections of fish borne FBH (Nguyen et al., 2012, DPI, 2015, Phan et al., 2010b).
+Increased levels of intensive aquaculture give rise to increased infections of fish borne FBH (Nguyen et al., 2012, DPI, 2015, Phan et al., 2010b).
 Freshwater fish hatcheries and pens in streams can easily be contaminated by human and animal excrement run off (Phan et al., 2010a).
 This is of particular importance as the majority of zoonotic fish helminths have dogs, cats, and birds as reservoir hosts, complicating control of these parasites.
 In Vietnam, a study of the prevalence of FBH (Clonorchis sinensis, Haplorchis pumilio, H. taichui, Centrocestus formosanus) in artificial hatcheries, was found to be more than 50% in overwintering ponds (Phan et al., 2010b).

-From 2000-2006 world fish imports rose 49%, with developed countries accounting for the majority when considering total cost (FAO, 2008b).
+From 2000-2006 world fish imports rose 49%, with developed countries accounting for the majority when considering the total cost (FAO, 2008b).
 China, Vietnam, and Thailand are among the top exporters of fish; these countries are also endemic for a number of zoonotic fish borne helminths (FAO, 2008a).
-The top importers of fish, all are developed countries (FAO, 2008b).
+Of the top importers of fish, all are developed countries (FAO, 2008b).
 These figures for import and export are associated with legal imports of fish only.
-In the USA in 2011 an estimated $1.3 to $2.1 billion worth of illegal fish were imported (Pramod et al., 2014).
+In the USA in 2011 an estimated $1.3 to $2.1 billion worth of illegal fish was imported (Pramod et al., 2014).

-Fish farms are a large source of infection for aquatic helminths.
-Many animal hosts, including dogs and poultry, as well as infected humans, that live near these farms contribute to disease transmission.
+Fish farms are a considerable source of infection for aquatic helminths.
+Many animal hosts, including dogs and poultry, as well as infected humans, that live near these farms, contribute to disease transmission.
 Contamination of fish ponds can occur when eggs, defecated by a definitive host, are washed into them, such as by rain (Anh et al., 2010, Nissen et al., 2014).
 Snail hosts in ponds are also a risk factor for transmission within fish farms (Hedegaard et al., 2012).
-Interventions to prevent infection include snail control through direct removal of snails and vegetation where snails live, concreting ponds to prevent vegetation growth and placing filters on water pipes to prevent snail movement between ponds and entry to ponds via pipes (Hedegaard et al., 2012).
+Interventions to prevent infection include snail control through direct removal of snails and vegetation where snails live, concreting ponds to prevent vegetation growth, and placing filters on water pipes to prevent snail movement between ponds and entry to ponds via pipes (Hedegaard et al., 2012).
 Snail control measures for aquatic helminths can also be implemented for other helminths species that use snails as an intermediate host.
 Wild and domestic animals can also act as the definitive host for many fish borne FBH, contributing to the ongoing lifecycle.
-Felids, canids, pigs, birds, and rodents can act as definitive host for C. sinensis (Ye et al., 2013, Lin et al., 2011).
-In Vietnam poultry have also been found to be an important reservoir host of zoonotic aquatic trematodes in fish farms (Anh et al., 2010).
+Felids, canids, pigs, birds, and rodents can act as definitive hosts for C. sinensis (Ye et al., 2013, Lin et al., 2011).
+In Vietnam, poultry have also been found to be an important reservoir host of zoonotic aquatic trematodes in fish farms (Anh et al., 2010).

-Other control methods relevant for all zoonotic helminths include chemotherapy of humans and animals in the area (Erfe et al., 2013, Inobaya et al., Ross et al., 2014).
-In fish aquaculture fences to keep animals out and walls around ponds to minimalize surface run-off, which may be contaminated with infected faeces are also used to try and reduce transmission (Hedegaard et al., 2012, Pitaksakulrat et al., 2013, Phan et al., 2010a).
+Other control methods relevant for all zoonotic helminths include chemotherapy of humans and animals, such as dogs, in transmission areas (Erfe et al., 2013, Inobaya et al., Ross et al., 2014).
+In fish aquaculture, fences to keep animals out and walls around ponds to minimalize surface run-off, which may be contaminated with infected faeces, are also used in efforts to reduce transmission (Hedegaard et al., 2012, Pitaksakulrat et al., 2013, Phan et al., 2010a).
 Similar issues are also relevant for wild fish in polluted waterways.
 Chemotherapy targeting dogs living around fish farms has been unsuccessful for control due to high re-infection rates (Anh et al., 2010, Nissen et al., 2014).